Polyphenol: Analysis techniques

 Phosphomolybdic acid is used as a reagent for staining phenolics in thin layer chromatography.
 Polyphenols can be studied by spectroscopy, especially in the ultraviolet domain, by fractionation or paper chromatography.
 They can also be analysed by chemical characterisation.

 Instrumental chemistry analyses include separation by high performance liquid chromatography (HPLC), and especially by reversed-phase liquid chromatography (RPLC), can be coupled to mass spectrometry.
-Purified compounds can be identified by the means of nuclear magnetic resonance.

 Microscopy analysis

 The DMACA reagent is an histological dye specific to polyphenols used in microscopy analyses.
 The autofluorescence of polyphenols can also be used, especially for localisation of lignin and suberin.
 Where fluorescence of the molecules themselves is insufficient for visualization by light microscopy, DPBA (diphenylboric acid 2-aminoethyl ester, also referred to as Naturstoff reagent A) has traditionally been used, at least in plant science, to enhance the fluorescence signal.

 Quantification

 Polyphenolic content in vitro can be quantified by volumetric titration.
 An oxidizing agent, permanganate, is used to oxidize known concentrations of a standard tannin solution, producing a standard curve.
 The tannin content of the unknown is then expressed as equivalents of the appropriate hydrolyzable or condensed tannin.

 Some methods for quantification of total polyphenol content in vitro are based on colorimetric measurements.
 Some tests are relatively specific to polyphenols (for instance the Porter's assay).
-Total phenols (or antioxidant effect) can be measured using the Folin-Ciocalteu reaction.
+Total phenols (or antioxidant effect) can be measured using the Folin–Ciocalteu reaction.
 Results are typically expressed as gallic acid equivalents.
 Polyphenols are seldom evaluated by antibody technologies.

 Other tests measure the antioxidant capacity of a fraction.
 Some make use of the ABTS radical cation which is reactive towards most antioxidants including phenolics, thiols and vitamin C. During this reaction, the blue ABTS radical cation is converted back to its colorless neutral form.
 The reaction may be monitored spectrophotometrically.
 This assay is often referred to as the Trolox equivalent antioxidant capacity (TEAC) assay.
 The reactivity of the various antioxidants tested are compared to that of Trolox, which is a vitamin E analog.

 Other antioxidant capacity assays which use Trolox as a standard include the diphenylpicrylhydrazyl (DPPH), oxygen radical absorbance capacity (ORAC), ferric reducing ability of plasma (FRAP) assays or inhibition of copper-catalyzed in vitro human low-density lipoprotein oxidation.

 New methods including the use of biosensors can help monitor the content of polyphenols in food.

 Quantitation results produced by the mean of diode array detector–coupled HPLC are generally given as relative rather than absolute values as there is a lack of commercially available standards for all polyphenolic molecules.